Preliminary Development Advice

 - home businesses, home industries and home occupations (excluding manufacture of food products or skin penetration procedures).

-Note that it is the occupants responsibility to comply with the development standards of the State Policy if undertaking any exempt works.
+Note that it is the owners responsibility to comply with the development standards of the State Policy if undertaking any exempt works.

 What type of works to heritage properties are potentially exempt development?